 "If you're not embarrassed by the first version of your product, you've launched too late" - Reid Hoffman.

-An MVP (Minimum Viable Product) is the bare-bones version of a product with enough features to get user feedback.
+A Minimum Viable Product (MVP) is the bare-bones version of a product with enough features to get user feedback.
 Its goal is to validate any product's viability ASAP while creating early engaged users.

 If you're thinking, "Ok, so it's not a finished product with only some of the features I wanted.
 The layout and quality are barely decent to enter the market.
 That's basically a prototype, right?"
 H*ll no!
 It's a no-finished product with minimum features.